felixzapata/sortable-table/README.md

 `wct -p` will keep the browsers alive after test runs (refresh to re-run).

 `wct test/some-file.html` will test only the files you specify.

+## TODO

+* Add a class to set the order type when the user click in the button.
+* Review the accessibility when the column order changed.